-- Determining the feasibility of conducting two DWQMS Internal Audits within each calendar year; and - Determining the feasibility of offering DWQMS awareness training to staff in departments outside of the Environmental Services Department.
+- Determining the feasibility of offering DWQMS awareness training to staff in departments outside of the Environmental Services Department.

 k) The status of management action items identified between reviews

 All actions from the City's Internal Audit of Water, Wastewater, and Stormwater Operations have been completed and implemented.